Vhejaymoko/app-dev/README.md

 3. High production value and breathtaking visuals.
 4. Unexpected plot twists and shocking moments.
 5. The show's ability to keep viewers on the edge of their seats.

-If you haven't watched Game of Thrones yet, I highly recommend giving it a try!